Understanding the severity and Stages of Depression

 Severe Depression

 The person experiences nearly all the diagnostic symptoms, and they are intensely debilitating.
 Feelings of worthlessness and guilt are extreme.
 Critically, this level of severity often includes thoughts of death or suicide, self-harm, and a complete inability to function in daily life.
-This is a medical emergency requiring immediate intervention.
+Severe depression may constitute a medical emergency, particularly when accompanied by suicidal intent, psychotic symptoms, or an inability to meet basic self‑care needs, and requires urgent clinical evaluation.

 It is crucial to understand that